cirruslabs/cirrus-ci-docs/docs/faq.md

 ```

 !!! note "Maximum timeout"
-    There is a hard limit of 2 hours for community tasks.
+    There is a hard limit of 2 hours for free tasks.
 Use [compute credits](pricing.md#compute-credits) or
     [compute service integration](guide/supported-computing-services.md) to avoid the limit.

 ## Container errored